 Humanitarians work in complex, often protracted crises marked by violence and harm against civilians.
 While we have well-developed program models to support individuals, families, and communities after they have been harmed, we still struggle to identify effective strategies to prevent harm from happening.
 Reducing the risks that people face remains a challenge.

-The humanitarian community has come under increased pressure to achieve more meaningful results and demonstrate impact through protection programming.
-We need to know if and how we are contributing to an actual reduction in violence, coercion, and deliberate deprivation people experience in crises.
+In recent years, the humanitarian community has come under increased pressure to achieve meaningful protection outcomes, manifested as risk reduction for the affected population.
+We need to know if and how we are contributing to a reduction in the violence, coercion, and deliberate deprivation that people experience in crises.